Spectrum75/All-is-well/README.md

 I am not responsible for any damage that may occur to your system by using these scripts, if you have any doubts about using them please have a look inside the code.

 # Contact:
-If you need to contact me, open a pull request in Github or use discord :Spectrumgamer75#0122
+If you need to contact me for any suggestions,issues or anything else related to the scripts open a pull request or a new issue.

 # Contributions:
 Feel free to contribute, let me know for any errors etc.